WaterCityFlame/MargoThermtestAssessment/README.md

 # MargoThermtestAssessment
 Margo Collins' attempt at the software_engineer_test from Thermtest

 This is a simple C# and .NET app that displays temperature data from a CSV file as through it were being streamed in from a test device.
 Noise filtering is applied to the data.

+## Assumptions Made:

+  1. **detect temperature becoming stable around a set point** In real life, I would ask an engineer or data scientist for a good algorithm for this.
+Since that's not really an option at the moment, I've decided on a very simple algorithm: the temperature has become stable if the rolling standard deviation is less than 1.
+Realistically, if temperature is varying by less than 1 degree, I'd view that as stable.
+It looks right on the UI.

+  2. **average temperature and RSD displayed over a period of 10s** Not sure if you wanted to see this on the graph or as text to the side.
+You get both!

 ---
 ## The original assignment description is as follows:

 Software Engineering Practical Assessment:

 This assessment is based on your knowledge of the following concepts :

  - .NET Framework
  - C#